MarcBad98/cis-4900-pepper/README.md

 ## Repository Todo List
 - [ ] Setup `0 - Getting started` directory for basic information about handling Pepper and Choregraphe
 - [ ] Setup README.md for each project detailing my experiences
+- [ ] Compile a list of references and tutorials